What is synthetic data?

 The generative aspect of synthetic data generation allows to augment and simulate completely new data.
 This functions as solution when you have not enough data (data scarcity), would like to up-sample edge-cases or when you do not have data yet.

 Here, the focus of Syntho is structured data (data formatted in tables containing rows and columns, like you see in a Excel sheets), but we always like to illustrate the concept of synthetic data via images, because it is more appealing.

-What types of synthetic data do exist?
+Types of synthetic data